Color temperature: Artistic application via control of color temperature

 Video camera operators can white-balance objects that are not white, downplaying the color of the object used for white-balancing.
 For instance, they can bring more warmth into a picture by white-balancing off something that is light blue, such as faded blue denim; in this way white-balancing can replace a filter or lighting gel when those are not available.

 Cinematographers do not "white balance" in the same way as video camera operators; they use techniques such as filters, choice of film stock, pre-flashing, and, after shooting, color grading, both by exposure at the labs and also digitally.
 Cinematographers also work closely with set designers and lighting crews to achieve the desired color effects.

 For artists, most pigments and papers have a cool or warm cast, as the human eye can detect even a minute amount of saturation.
 Gray mixed with yellow, orange, or red is a "warm gray".
 Green, blue, or purple create "cool grays".
-Note that this sense of temperature is the reverse of that of real temperature; bluer is described as "cooler" even though it corresponds to a higher-temperature black body.
+This sense of temperature is the reverse of that of real temperature; bluer is described as "cooler" even though it corresponds to a higher-temperature black body.

 Lighting designers sometimes select filters by color temperature, commonly to match light that is theoretically white.
 Since fixtures using discharge type lamps produce a light of a considerably higher color temperature than do tungsten lamps, using the two in conjunction could potentially produce a stark contrast, so sometimes fixtures with HID lamps, commonly producing light of 6000–7000 K, are fitted with 3200 K filters to emulate tungsten light.
 Fixtures with color mixing features or with multiple colors (if including 3200 K), are also capable of producing tungsten-like light.
 Color temperature may also be a factor when selecting lamps, since each is likely to have a different color temperature.

 Correlated color temperature

-Motivation

-Black-body radiators are the reference by which the whiteness of light sources is judged.
-A black body can be described by its temperature and produces light of a particular hue, as depicted above.
-This set of colors is called color temperature.
-By analogy, nearly Planckian light sources such as certain fluorescent or high-intensity discharge lamps can be judged by their correlated color temperature (CCT), the temperature of the Planckian radiator whose color best approximates them.
-For light source spectra that are not Planckian, matching them to that of a black body is not well defined; the concept of correlated color temperature was extended to map such sources as well as possible onto the one-dimensional scale of color temperature, where "as well as possible" is defined in the context of an objective color space.